 U.S. lodges labor complaint against Panasonic in Mexico

-The request comes after a Mexican union last month petitioned U.S. labor officials to probe alleged worker rights abuses at Panasonic's plant in the northern border city of Reynosa.
+The request from the U.S. Trade Representative (USTR) comes after a Mexican union last month petitioned the U.S. government to probe Panasonic's plant in the northern border city of Reynosa, alleging violations of the 2020 United States-Mexico-Canada Agreement (USMCA).

+U.S. Trade Representative Katherine Tai said in a letter to Mexico's Economy Minister Tatiana Clouthier that the agency was concerned workers were being denied rights to free association and collective bargaining at Panasonic Automotive Systems de Mexico.

+Panasonic Corp of North America said in a statement it "respects and supports the rights of freedom of association and collective bargaining for our employees" and that it did not believe it denied these rights.

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))